 - salt and pepper

-Slice chicken breast along the center side – this will be the fat side, almost to the middle.
-This is really counter-intuitive, and just the opposite of how I’ve been ”instructed” from every cook book I’ve read and Tv shows I’ve seen, but if you slice the other way, from the flatter side to the thicker middle, you will always end up with a piece of chicken meat that looks like a heart, not a rectangle.
+Photos are below.
+Slice chicken breast along the center side – slice from the fat side, almost to the middle.
+This is really counter-intuitive, and just the opposite of how I’ve been “instructed” from every cook book I’ve read and Tv shows I’ve seen, but if you slice the other way, from the flatter side to the thicker middle, you will always end up with a piece of chicken meat that looks like a heart with two tails, not a rectangle.
 Romantic, but not very easy to roll.

 Trim off the triangle of meat at the bottom pointed end (about an inch and 1/2.)
 Make a series of very shallow cuts vertically along the middle of the chicken at the top fatter part to allow it to lay flat.

-Put in heavy Ziploc type bag.
+Put in heavy Ziploc type bag or between two sheets of plastic.
+This allows the chicken to “slide” as it enlarges from the pounding and prevents chicken pieces from flying around.
 Using the flat side of a meat mallet, gently pound the chicken to 1/4-inch thickness.
-Take care not to pound too hard because the meat may tear or create holes.
-You should end up with something that resembles a rectangle.
+Take care not to pound too hard because the meat may tear or create holes, and be particularly careful around any areas of the chicken where there is a seam (like two muscles attaching together) and the center. the result should be something that resembles a rectangle.

 Squeeze the log gently to seal.
 Lay a piece of plastic wrap down and place your chicken log on the plastic, seam side down, horizontal to the bottom edge of the plastic.
 Roll the plastic wrap around the chicken, leaving the short sides of the chicken roll open.

 Lightly dust the chicken with flour, making sure the ends are coated, too.
 Pick up and pat gently to shake off excess.
 Dip and roll in the egg mixture, making sure to get wash on the ends and in the nooks and crannies.
 Finally, place in the bread crumbs, completely coating.
 Press gently to adhere.
-I like to place mine on a small rack, so as to not disturb the breadcrumb crust I worked so hard on.
-Refrigerate at least an hour or overnight for best adhesion, although I’ve cooked them right away, and they’re still good.
-If you’ve modified this for Chicken Kiev, (below, under Put Your Own Spin On it) the additional time in the fridge helps to keep the butter fairly solid while it’s cooking so it doesn’t ooze out prematurely.
-It’s more important to follow this refrigeration time for the Kiev.
+Place on rack and refrigerate at least an hour or overnight for best adhesion.

 Bake at 350 for about 20 – 25 minutes, deep fry at 350 for about 6 – 8 minutes, or pan fry in about 1/2 inch of oil, four minutes per side.
-Test for a temperature of 165 degrees.
+Test for a temperature of 160 to 165 degrees.
+165 is the safe temperature for chicken, a short rest, if removed at 160 degrees and lightly covered with foil, should raise the temperature to 165.

-This is an easy recipe to make ahead and freeze, either before it’s breaded or after.
-If you want to freeze after it’s breaded, cook the chicken in the oil until partially browned and the crust is set, cool on a rack in the fridge, then freeze.
+- This is an easy recipe to make ahead and freeze, either before it’s breaded or after.
+If you want to freeze after it’s breaded, cook the chicken in the oil until partially browned and the crust is set, cool on a rack in the fridge, then freeze on a piece of plastic wrap or parchment.
 Bag and put back into the freezer.
 When you are ready to eat them, bake or fry frozen, adding a bit of time to the cooking time.
 I’ve found this is best for short-term only; without all the preservatives, the bread crumbs will taste stale after several months.

 - Ham: I picked up the Buddig on sale a few weeks ago with a coupon, so my cost is about 10 cents.
-It’s on sale this week for $.58 cents, and I have two slices left over for a small sandwich.
+It regularly goes on sale with coupons, often cheap enough for low cost.
+This is one of the few times I’ll use a lunch meat rather than my kitchen slicer.

 - Oil: Depends on how you cook these; I’m figuring about 3/4 cup of oil for 1/2 inch, last bought on sale for $1.88 for 48 ounces.
 Cost about 15 cents.